A Generalist Dynamics Model for Control: Discussion

 \textbf{Training data}: We use expert data (see also section \ref{sec:data_dists}) for training the dynamics models in this work.
-This was done mostly for technical reasons, since this data was easier available.
-As argued in section \ref{sec:training_data}, training on expert data is quite challenging for the model in our setup: We train on expert data, but for MPC then query the model with random action sequences following a distribution very different from the expert.
-This would also explain that, while the dreamer dynamics model performed well for model-based policy improvement in the original paper \citep{hafner2019dream}, we did not observe the same results for MPC with random shooting.
+As argued in section \ref{sec:training_data}, this is challenging for the models: We train on expert data, but for random shooting MPC then query the models with state-action sequences distributed very differently.
+In high-dimensional state-action spaces, this distribution shift makes it likely that the TDM will be queried in parts of the space for which it never ``saw'' any data.
+Consistent with this, the TDM reaches expert level for cartpole and walker with random shooting, but not for the $67$-dimensional humanoid (Fig.\ \ref{fig:same_domain_results}).
+After biasing the distribution with a proposal however, the TDM approaches expert performance on humanoid too (Fig. \ref{fig:expert_humanoid_with_proposal}).
+This distribution shift could also explain why the Dreamer dynamics model performed well for policy improvement in \citet{hafner2019dream}, but not in Fig.\ \ref{fig:same_domain_results}.

+\textbf{Utility of imperfect generalists}: As is typical for generalization settings, the generalist TDM's predictions in the target environment are not perfect (see section \ref{sec:super_section_for_generalist_results}).
+While imperfect, it is still significantly more informative than a non-generalizing model.
+As such, it can be used as a bias to inform downstream learning algorithms, for example, to inform the exploration strategy of an RL agent in the target environment.

 \textbf{Limits of generalization}: Since the model has to interpolate in the space of environments in order to generalize, the pre-training data has to sample this space to some extent (section \ref{sec:zero-shot-generalization-results}).
 For sparse sampling, fine-tuning might still be successful (section \ref{sec:finetuning_generalist_results}), but with sparse sampling and relatively complex targets, the generalization effect expectedly vanishes, as shown in section \ref{sec:walker_generalization_negative_example}.